cayscays/Neural-Network-From-Scratch/README.md

 ## Project 1:

-## Project 2: Game of Life Oscillator Classifier
+## Project 2: Oscillators Classification in Game of Life
 ### Overview:
 The project aims to classify oscillators within Conway's Game of Life.